Current density induced by a cosmic string in de Sitter spacetime in the presence of two flat boundaries: Introduction

 \section{Introduction}

 De Sitter (dS) space is solution of the Einstein equation in the presence of positive cosmological constant.
-Although being a curved spacetime it enjoys the same degree of symmetry as the Minkowski one \cite{BD}, so several physical problem can be exactly solvable on this background; in addition, the importance of these theoretical analysis increased by the appearance of the inflationary cosmology scenario \cite{Linde}.
-In great number of inflationary models, approximated dS spacetime is employed to solve relevant problems in standard cosmology.
-During an inflationary epoch, quantum fluctuations in the inflaton field introduce inhomogeneities and may affect the transition toward the true vacuum.
-These fluctuations play important role in the generation of cosmic structures from inflation.
-More recently astronomical observations of high redshift supernovae, galaxy clusters and cosmic microwave background \cite{Ries} indicate that at the present epoch, the Universe is accelerating and can be well approximated by a world with a positive cosmological constant.
+Although being a curved spacetime it enjoys the same degree of symmetry as the Minkowski one \cite{BD}, so several physical problem can have exact solutions on this background; in addition, the relevance of these theoretical analysis has received great attention due to the appearance of the inflationary cosmology scenario \cite{Linde}.
+In many inflationary models, an approximate de Sitter (dS) spacetime is used to address relevant problems in standard cosmology.
+During an inflationary epoch, quantum fluctuations in the inflaton field generate inhomogeneities that can influence the transition to the true vacuum.
+These fluctuations play a crucial role in the formation of cosmic structures originating from inflation.
+Specifically the problem of particle creation in the inflationary phase of the Universe, was analyzed in \cite{Mottola} considering de Sitter space.
+There it is was calculated the energy momentum of the created particles during the inflation, by computing the difference between the $in$- and $out$-vacuum states

 Cosmic strings are linear gravitational topological defects which may have been formed in the early Universe as consequence of phase transitions in the context of the standard gauge field theory of elementary particle physics \cite{VS,hindmarsh,Hyde:2013fia}.
-Although the observations of anisotropies in the Cosmic Microwave Background Radiation by COBE, WMAP and more recently by the Planck Satellite have ruled out cosmic strings as the primary source for primordial density perturbations, they give rise to a number of interesting physical effects such as the emission of gravitational waves and the generation of high-energy cosmic rays (see, for instance, \cite{Damo00}).
+Although the observations of anisotropies in the Cosmic Microwave Background Radiation by COBE, WMAP and more recently by the Planck Satellite have ruled out cosmic strings as the primary source for primordial density perturbations, they give rise to a number of interesting physical effects such as the emission of gravitational waves and the generation of high-energy cosmic rays (see, for instance, \cite{Damo00}-\cite{Bere}).